payzeio/laravel-payze/README.md

 ### Just Pay

-If you need one-time payment, then you should use Just Pay function.
+If you need a one-time payment, then you should use the Just Pay function.

 **Parameters:**